Toon In with Me

-Toon In with Me is an American live-action/animated anthology television series created by Neal Sabin for MeTV and MeTV Toons.
-It previously also aired on MeTV Plus until the launch of MeTV Toons.
+Toon In with Me is an American live-action/animated morning anthology television series created by Neal Sabin for MeTV and MeTV Toons.
+It previously also aired on MeTV+ until the launch of MeTV Toons.
 A special preview episode aired on January 1, 2021, with the main series officially debuting on January 4, 2021.

-The show is hosted in live-action segments by Bill, MeTV's "cartoon curator", along with his puppet friend, Toony the Tuna.
 Each episode contains four to six animated shorts taken from classic series including Looney Tunes/Merrie Melodies, Tom and Jerry, Betty Boop, Popeye, Color Rhapsody, Woody Woodpecker, Mighty Mouse, and many others.

 Unlike previous anthology series or reruns of these classic cartoons, many of these airings are remastered from their original negatives.
 Many of these remastered shorts have not been released on home media or streaming, making these airings the first time some of the cartoons are seen remastered and restored in HD.

 Premise and characters

 Toon In with Me harkens back to locally produced children's programs that aired from the 1950s through the 1990s, with a live-action host, comedy and puppet segments in between classic cartoons.

 The show is hosted from the MeTV studios by Bill the Cartoon Curator (played by Bill Leff).

 His co-host is Toony (puppeteered by Kevin Fleming), a cartoon-loving tuna puppet, whom Bill has to take care of while Toony's owner, Goldie Fisher (Leila Gorstein) (Seasons 1-2), is away on a world tour.
 As they present all of the cartoons, Bill and Toony deal with various issues in the studio, video chat with Goldie and receive useful information from game show host Mr. Quizzer (also played by Fleming).
 Fleming and Gorstein also play many other characters.

-Each episode contains four to six classic animated shorts (except for "MeTV’s Cartoon Kick-Off Show", which contains ten), and most shows end with Bill and Toony showing off drawings and photos sent in by fans via the show's website.
+Each episode contains four to six classic animated shorts (except for "MeTV's Cartoon Kick-Off Show", which contains ten), and most shows end with Bill and Toony showing off drawings and photos sent in by fans via the show's website.

 On Friday, June 24, 2022, Goldie Fisher left the show in the episode "Farewell Goldie", as Leila Gorstein exited the series, so did a number of her characters such as Boxcar, Bill's Mom, Lorna Green, Sue P. (from Sales) and others.